Induced subgraphs and tree decompositions XI. Local structure in even-hole-free graphs of large treewidth: Introduction

-\begin{theorem} Given a graph $H$, every (even-hole, $K_4$)-free graph of sufficiently large treewidth contains $H$ if and only if $H$ is a $K_4$-free chordal graph. \end{theorem}
+\begin{theorem} Every (even hole, $K_4$)-free graph of sufficiently large treewidth contains an induced subgraph isomorphic to $H$ if and only if $H$ is $K_4$-free and chordal. \end{theorem}

-It is worth noting that, until now, essentially the only chordal graph of clique number three known to satisfy this result was the complete graph $K_3$ \cite{evenholetrianglefree}.
-Particularly, the case where $H$ is a ``diamond'' (see Figure~\ref{fig:K4freechordal}) was of special interest \cite{layered-wheels}.
-Due to the prevalence of induced diamonds in the graphs $G_{h,w}$ from Theorem~\ref{layeredwheel1}, this was posed by Sintiari and Trotignon as a conjecture:
+Since the diamond is $K_4$-free and chordal, \Cref{mainchordal} implies \Cref{diamondconj} immediately.
+But it also suggests something stronger: despite their intricate construction, even-hole-free layered wheels are canonical from a local perspective, in that every (even hole, $K_4$)-free graph of large treewidth, when ``zoomed in,'' displays a layered-wheel-like structure.

-\begin{conjecture}[Sintiari and Trotignon \cite{layered-wheels}] Every (even-hole, $K_4$)-free of sufficiently large treewidth contains the graph obtained from the two-edge path by adding a universal vertex, also known as the diamond. \end{conjecture}
+\Cref{diamondconj} may also be interpreted in another way.
+Note that a diamond can be obtained from a two-edge path by adding a universal vertex.
+Thus, \Cref{diamondconj} states that every (even hole, $K_4$)-free graph of sufficiently large treewidth has an induced subgraph obtained from a two-edge path by adding a universal vertex.
+Our approach to proving \Cref{mainchordal} yields another extension of \Cref{diamondconj} in this interpretation, where ``$K_4$'' is replaced by ``$K_t$'' for arbitrary $t\in \poi$, and the ``two-edge path'' is replaced by an arbitrary forest (recall that a \textit{forest} is a graph with no cycles, that is, a graph whose components are trees).
+Surprisingly, by \Cref{thm:STLW}, this also characterizes forests.
+For a graph $F$, let $\cone(F)$ denote the graph obtained from $F$ by adding a vertex adjacent to all vertices in $V(F)$.
+Then $\cone(F)$ is $K_4$-free and chordal if and only if $F$ is a forest.
+We prove:

-Since a diamond is $K_4$-free and chordal, Theorem~\ref{mainchordal} immediately implies Conjecture~\ref{diamondconj}.
-Furthermore, our approach in this paper yields another extension of Conjecture~\ref{diamondconj} in which ``$K_4$'' is replaced by ``$K_t$'' for arbitrary $t \geq 1$ and the ``two-edge path'' is replaced by an arbitrary forest.
-Surprisingly, in view of Theorem~\ref{layeredwheel1}, this is tight.
-For a graph $F$, let $\cone(F)$ be the graph obtained from $F$ by adding a vertex adjacent to all vertices in $V(F)$. \begin{theorem} Let $F$ be graph.
-Then for every $t\geq 1$, every (even-hole, $K_t$)-free graph of sufficiently large treewidth contains $\cone(F)$, if and only if $F$ is forest. \end{theorem}
+\begin{theorem} For all $t\in \poi$, every (even hole, $K_t$)-free graph of sufficiently large treewidth has an induced subgraph isomorphic to $\cone(F)$, if and only if $F$ is a forest. \end{theorem}

-Theorem~\ref{thm:mainforest+} in particular shows that Conjecture~\ref{diamondconj} holds for even-hole-free graph of bounded clique number in general, which in turn extends the main result of \cite{twiv}:
+\Cref{thm:mainforest+} in particular shows that Conjecture~\ref{diamondconj} holds in general for even-hole-free graphs of bounded clique number, which in turn extends the main result of \cite{twiv}: